La Reforma: Juárez Law

-On 23 November 1855, the Ley Juárez, named after the Minister of Justice Benito Juárez, abolished the jurisdiction that military and ecclesiastical courts previously had over purely civil cases.
+On 23 November 1855, the Ley Juárez, named after Justice Minister Benito Juárez, abolished the jurisdiction that military and ecclesiastical courts had over purely civil cases.
 Liberals criticized the existence of both courts for being biased towards their defendants.
 In the case of the ecclesiastical courts, their jurisdiction extended even to tenants living on extensive church-owned land, and creditors could not sue such tenants in civil court.
-Conservatives accused the government of hypocrisy for acting on the pretext of establishing legal equality for all, while maintaining the legal immunity that existed for members of the government.
+Conservatives accused the government of hypocrisy for acting on the pretext of establishing legal equality for all but maintaining the legal immunity that existed for members of the government.

-Further dissension within liberal ranks led to Álvarez resigning in December 1856, and handing the presidency over to the more moderate Comonfort, who chose a new cabinet.
+Further dissension within liberal ranks led to Álvarez resigning in December 1855, and handing the presidency over to the more moderate Comonfort, who chose a new cabinet.